huijeong/sphinxDocs/docs/usage.rst

 The ``organic`` parameter should be either ``"puppuccino"``, ``"chewstick"``, or ``"jelly"``.
-Otherwise, :py:func:`lumache.select_menu` will raise an exception.
+Otherwise, :py:func:`lumache.select_menu` will raise an exception

-.. autoexception:: lumache.select_menu
+.. autoexception:: lumache.UnexsistKindError

 For example:

 >>> import lumache
 >>> lumache.select_menu()
-['pumpkin', 'sweetpotato', 'puppuccino']
+'puppuccino'

 next step is create the recipies for this menu.